aariani/bioinformatics_pipeline/NGSEP_varcall_full/TUTORIAL.md

 2. Copy your reference genome in a folder within this directory (name the directory `REF`).

-3. Chek that python3 is installed in your system.
+3. Chek that python3 and git is installed in your system

+4. Download the repository with the following code:

+    git

 # Run the script